Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Objectives:

-This tutorial teaches programmers SQL syntax for analyzing Celo blockchain transactions.
-By mastering SQL queries, programmers can effectively query and analyze Celo blockchain data, gaining valuable skills for data analysis.
+The objective of this tutorial is to provide a comprehensive understanding of SQL syntax, which is necessary for analyzing Celo blockchain transactions.
+The tutorial aims to introduce the basics of SQL queries Through this, programmers will gain the necessary skills to query and analyze Celo blockchain data effectively.
+The ultimate objective is to empower programmers to use SQL as a tool for gaining valuable insights into the Celo blockchain's operations, user behavior, and overall health, leading to improvements in development, user experience, and adoption of the network.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------